 - 5.4.1 Accountability in procurement means being able to explain and demonstrate through evidence what has happened.
 An independent third party must be able to see clearly that a process has been followed and that the process is fair and reasonable. - 5.4.2 Delegations define the limitations within which Council employees are permitted to work.
 They ensure accountability and provide confidence to Council and the public that purchasing activities are dealt with at the appropriate level.
-As such, Council has delegated responsibilities to employees relating to the expenditure of funds and or entering into contracts for the purchase of goods, works or services and the acceptance of tenders.

-5.4.3 Employees must be able to account for all decisions and provide feedback on them.
-Additionally, all procurement activities will leave an audit trail for monitoring and reporting purposes.
+As such, Council has delegated responsibilities to employees relating to the expenditure of funds and or entering contracts for the purchase of goods, works or services and the acceptance of tenders. - 5.4.3 Employees must be able to account for all decisions and provide feedback on them.
+Additionally, all procurement activities will leave an audit trail for monitoring and reporting purposes. - 5.4.4 Reporting on the impacts of sustainability requirements in the procurement process from a council and suppliers' perspective.